-A scheme for safe pedestrian routes within the site shall be submitted to and approved in writing by the Local Planning Authority and such provision shall be completed in accordance with the agreed details within three calendar months of the date of this consent.
+11) Within one month of the date of this consent a scheme for on-site refuse storage (including any open air storage facilities) and for waste material awaiting disposal (including details of any screening) shall be submitted to and agreed in writing by the Local Planning Authority.
+Such facilities shall be provided in accordance with the agreed details within three months of the date of this consent.